VenatorLabs/venator-labs/docs/rodeo/command-line-interface.md

 rodeo ingest --json=example-data-1.json -m=example-mapping.yml
 ```

-### Command: start-watcher
+### start-watcher

-The `start-watcher` command spins up a directory watching thread that will
-ingest data from any file placed into the directory that matches a specified
-regular expression pattern.
+The `start-watcher` command spins up a directory watching thread that will ingest data from any file placed into the directory that matches a specified regular expression pattern.

 **Example**